e-ReadMe/pokeemerald-expansion_Project_ReLoad/README.md

 Currently this functionality is partially developed, but the demo version will showcase:
 - 🗹 Branching digivolution tree via digivice menu, with stat requirements for evolution.
 - 🗹 all battles are double battles by default
+- Digimon start off as custom eggs
+- if the player encounters a stage 1, the game dynamically initiates a safari style catching mode, where the player cannot use Digimon, only throw balls.

 **Demo goals**
 - ☐ Quest type - Recruitment of NPCs to unlock new buildings